Nomar Garciaparra: Personal life

 Garciaparra's younger brother, Michael, was selected by the Seattle Mariners in the first round of the 2001 MLB draft and played in Minor League Baseball until 2010.

 On November 22, 2003, Garciaparra married Olympian and World Cup Champion soccer star Mia Hamm.
-The couple has twin girls, Grace Isabella and Ava Caroline, who were born on March 27, 2007, in Los Angeles.
-The couple also welcomed their first son named Garrett Anthony born in January 2012.
-Hamm and Garciaparra originally met at a 1998 promotional event in Boston where Hamm defeated Garciaparra in a soccer shootout.
+The couple has twin girls, Grace Isabella and Ava Caroline, born on March 27, 2007, in Los Angeles.
+The couple also welcomed their first son, named Garrett Anthony, in January 2012.
+Hamm and Garciaparra originally met at a 1998 promotional event in Boston, where Hamm defeated Garciaparra in a soccer shootout.
 Hamm, married at the time, later stated that she was impressed with Garciaparra's passion for the game, and the two kept in touch as friends.
 Sometime after Hamm's 2001 divorce, the two began dating.

 Garciaparra is known for his elaborate routine between pitches when batting.
 This includes batting glove adjustments and alternating toe taps on the ground prior to an ensuing pitch.

-On October 7, 2005, Garciaparra and his uncle Victor Garciaparra were alerted to the screams of two women who had fallen into Boston Harbor outside his condominium.
-One of the women sustained injuries to her head after hitting the pier on her way in.
-Garciaparra quickly jumped into the harbor and saved both women, who were later taken to the hospital.
+On October 7, 2005, Garciaparra and his uncle Victor Garciaparra were alerted to the screams of two women who fell into Boston Harbor outside his condominium.
+One woman sustained injuries to her head after hitting the pier on her way in.
+Garciaparra quickly jumped into the harbor and saved both women who were later taken to the hospital.

 In November 2014, Garciaparra became a minority investor in Los Angeles F.C. of Major League Soccer (MLS), In 2022, LAFC won the MLS Cup, thus making Garciaparra an MLS champion as part owner.